playfulprogramming/playfulprogramming/content/crutchcorn/posts/layered-react-structure/index.md

 };
 ```

-## Styling
+## Styling {#styling}

-Anything that allows you to extract your styling to a dedicated file.
+Less of a tooling suggestion and more of a holdover from my days working with Angular; **I suggest keeping your styling in a different file as your markup**.

-Ideally CSS/SCSS Modules, Vanilla Extract, or similar.
-Even Tailwind can work, so long as you extract your classes to a string template literal in a different file
+This can be done with, ideally, [**CSS/SCSS Modules**](https://css-tricks.com/css-modules-part-1-need/), [**Vanilla Extract**](https://vanilla-extract.style/), or similar.
+However, even [**Tailwind**](https://tailwindcss.com/) can work, so long as you extract your classes to a string template literal in a different file.

+The reason for this is that by splitting it out, you're able to keep files more cleanly organized, small, and composable as-needed.

 # Introducing Layered React Structure (LRS) {#lrs}

-Now that we've gotten that out of the way, let's finally outline what LRS is all about.
+Now that we've gotten our pre-requisites out of the way, let's finally outline what LRS is all about.

+Here's an example of LRS in action:

 <!-- ::start:filetree -->